shuwang1/dumb_v_smart/README.md

 Later in 2011 with the emerging of M2M or IoT devices and services, the industry predicted that there would be another acccess congestion challenge soon, providing millions or even billions of low-cost IoT devices to be deployed in the 3G/3.5G/4G mobile networks.
 This time, I made another contribution to 3GPP2 with a completely different thinking.
 Instead of further prioritizing and randomizing network accesses,  I proposed a kind of new access probe and reception design.
 Instead of proposing smarter or more powerful access probes, I proposed dumbe, low rate and low power access probes.
 The good news is, this contribution was also accepted by 3GPP2 after harmonzed with Qualcomm's framework contributions.

-## WHAT IS THE SMARTNESS DISCUSSED HERE?
+## WHAT KIND OF SMARTNESS IS DISCUSSED HERE?

 Different from the one suggested in smart antenna design, the smartness defined here is the in-advance information of the transmission timing (Smartness I),  the received signal power (Smartness II) and the signal signature (Smartness III) of the access probes sent by other coexisting users.